Voice controlled Knowledge base application with Azure Cognitive Services

 SpeechService

-SpeechService is wrapper class which encapsulates Speech SDK and provides methods to listen speech and produce speech.
+SpeechService is a wrapper class that encapsulates Speech SDK and provides methods to listen to speech and produce speech.

 using KnowledgeBase.Console.Domain;